endurodave/DelegateMQ/docs/DETAILS.md

 ### Fixed-Block Memory Allocator Test Results

-Test results with the `ENABLE_ALLOCATOR` fixed-block allocator build option enabled.
+Test results with the fixed-block allocator.
 Notice the fixed-block runtime uses 22MB verses 50MB for the heap build.
 Heap storage *recycling* mode was used by the fixed-block allocator.
 See [stl_allocator](https://github.com/endurodave/stl_allocator) and [xallocator](https://github.com/endurodave/xallocator) for information about the memory allocators.

 ```
 ==1780037== HEAP SUMMARY: